Support for Businesses - Financial Assistance

 The situation is hugely variable depending on the sector and customer base, with huge disruption in the supply chain, recognising the effective closure of the hospitality market and major disruption to export markets.

 Over the last few weeks Scotland Food & Drink, alongside our industry partners, government and individual businesses, has worked through a number of key priorities.
 Below you’ll find all the latest developments, business and financial support available as well as key resources around workforce and social distancing in the workplace.

 Food Standards Scotland has developed guidance by outlining ways that physical (social) distancing can be applied in food manufacturing and processing premises, as well as other mitigation measures that can be implemented by these businesses to enable them to adhere to government advice for preventing the spread of Covid-19.
-Food business operators should refer to this document when considering Covid-19 prevention and control measures that are required for their own operations.
-Click here to read the full guidance.

 Collaboration is key to navigating what lies ahead and the Scotland Food & Drink Partnership is uniquely placed to help steer the food and drink industry through this unprecedented economic and health crisis.